Ports of Call

 Barbados Travel Guide

 Barbados is a deservedly world-famous tourist destination.
-A gorgeous tropical paradise containing the popular cruise port of Bridgetown, the island itself is actually an enormous coral reef that was formed over a million years ago.
-This unique geography results in a breathtaking coastline and some of the best snorkelling, surfing and diving action in the world.
+Home to the popular cruise port of Bridgetown, the island has a breath-taking coastline and some of the world's finest diving, surfing and snorkelling conditions.

-The western half of the pear-shaped island, often referred to as the Platinum Coast, is dominated by deluxe beach resorts, filled nearly all year by eager package-tour holidaymakers looking to bronze their skins on the calm shores of the Caribbean Sea.
-The central highlands area of the island is home to some interesting cultural sights (including distilleries and plantations), picturesque villages and some amazing walking and hiking trails.
-The eastern half of the island, which gives way to the Atlantic Ocean, is commonly referred to as the 'Soup Bowl' because of its big waves and foaming surf; this is the place to be for surfers and backpackers, home to an assortment of low-cost accommodation and lively beach-side bars.
+Often referred to as the Platinum Coast, the pear-shaped island's western half is dominated by deluxe beach resorts.
+The central highlands have some interesting cultural sights (including distilleries and plantations), picturesque villages and some amazing walking and hiking trails.
+The east gives way to the Atlantic Ocean and is commonly referred to as the 'Soup Bowl' because of its big waves.
+Surfers and backpackers tend to relish the region's assortment of lively beach-side bars and low-cost accommodation.

-Called 'Little England' by some, Barbados's strong ties with English culture over the years have bequeathed it a genial atmosphere and good infrastructure.
-The sun shines 340 days of the year in Barbados, and the famously friendly locals only serve to increase the island's glorious ambience.
-Barbados is one of the most popular winter sun vacation destinations in the world for northern hemisphere tourists, and is an obligatory stop on any Caribbean cruise adventure.
+Barbados's strong ties with English culture have bequeathed it a genial atmosphere and good infrastructure.
+The sun shines year-round, and the famously friendly locals only enhance the island's glorious ambience.
+Barbados is rightly one of the most popular winter-sun vacation stops in the world.

 What to see in Barbados